 “The best part about volunteering for VisAbility and Guide Dogs WA is the dogs!
 Having a dog nearby makes me smile.
 The clients are also a highlight, as I just love to help people.
 It’s given me a reason to get up.” – June, volunteer since 2014.

 What Can I Help With?

-We have more specific vacancies available within our Guide Dog program:
+We have more specific vacancies available within our dog training programs:

-- Mini Dogs – Volunteer for the Mini Dog program as a collector or placer to raise funds for the Guide Dog program, or take part in routine maintenance of the Mini and Model Dogs.
+Mini Dogs – Volunteer for the Mini Dog program as a collector or placer to raise funds for the dog training programs, or take part in routine maintenance of the Mini and Model Dogs.

 Are There Any Other Positions Available?

 We have volunteer positions across many areas of the organisation, including fundraising, sport and recreation leisure, administration and finance, accounting, library services, alternative format production and transportation.
 Discover more on the VisAbility website (opens in new window).